sarevaloalvarez/MonsterFight/README.md

 # MonsterFight
-JavaScript Game that run in the browser
+JavaScript Game that run in the browser.
+Stores High Scores into local Storage